 Hypertension Management Specialist in Carrboro, NC

 If you are experiencing symptoms such as severe headaches, difficulty breathing, fatigue, or irregular heartbeat please visit our clinic.
-At Carrboro Family Medicine Center, our team of medical professionals will help you address your hypertension and any symptoms that have resulted from it.
+At Carrboro Family Medicine Center, Dr. Yulia Neyman along with a team of medical professionals, will help you address your hypertension and any symptoms that have resulted from it.
 To consult our professionals, please contact us or book an appointment online.
 We are conveniently located at 610 Jones Ferry Rd Suite 102, Carrboro, NC 27510.

 Table of Contents:

 Blood pressure is indicative of how much force your blood is using as it pushes against the walls of your blood vessels.
 When you have high blood pressure, also known as hypertension, it means the pressure against your blood vessel walls is consistently too high.
 Your doctor will regularly check your blood pressure to ensure that it’s within a healthy range, as levels that are too high can result in numerous medical complications.

 While the exact causes of high blood pressure are unknown, several factors may contribute to its development.
 They include:

 • Having sleep apnea